-The Norwegian anti-corruption regulation has been subject to few changes in recent years, which is probably because the anticorruption regulations in the Norwegian Penal Code (NPC) have been given a general application.
+The Norwegian anti-corruption regulation has been subject to few changes in recent years, which is probably because the anti-corruption regulations in the Norwegian Penal Code (NPC) have been given a general application with a broader wording compared to a more specific and detailed regulation with an ongoing need for revision.
+This reflects the overall legislative approach in Norway.
 The laws apply to 'corruption' (section 387), 'gross corruption' (section 388) and 'trading in influence' (section 389).
 Penalties for enterprises (sections 27 and 28) may, in principle, be incurred for all offences contained within the NPC, including corruption or trading in influence.